Howrah–Amritsar Express

 Howrah–Amritsar Express was an Express train of the Indian Railways connecting Howrah in West Bengal and Amritsar Junction of Punjab.
 It operated with 13049/13050 train numbers on daily basis.
-Eastern Railway cancelled its operations temporary from 19 May 2020 but its services again started after the pandemic.
+Owing to its popularity, it used to be known as the Duplicate Punjab Mail by the local population.

 Service

-The 13005/Howrah–Amritsar Express had average speed of 55 km/hr and covered 1924 km in 44h 30m.
-13006/Amritsar–Howrah Express had average speed of 55 km/hr and covered 1924 km in 45h 35m.
+The 13049/Howrah–Amritsar Express had average speed of 43 km/h and covered 1924 km in 44h 30m.
+13050/Amritsar–Howrah Express had average speed of 42 km/h and covered 1924 km in 45h 35m.

+The train was permanently cancelled in 2021 after the rationalization of the train services in India after COVID-19 pandemic.

 Route and halts

+The train has total 104 stoppages enroute.
 The important halts of the train were: